-2019 elections: INEC blames stakeholders for failures
+2019 Elections: INEC blames stakeholders for failures

-The commission stated this during a one day Stakeholders Briefing on Niger Delta Watch 2019, held in Yenagoa, the Bayelsa State Capital.
+The commission stated this during a one-day Stakeholders Briefing on Niger Delta Watch 2019, held in Yenagoa, the Bayelsa State Capital.

 “It is illegal for a polling unit to be located in a private residence.
 I want to encourage citizens to report such cases and such unit would be relocated.
-We don’t need your personal information before we commence investigation on such reports.”
+We don’t need your personal information before we commence an investigation on such reports.”
 He said.

-Also speaking, the Public Relations Officer of the Bayelsa State Command of the Nigeria Police, DSP Asinim Butswat, said poor availability of logistics and manpower hampered the performance of it personnel during the election.
+Also speaking, the Public Relations Officer of the Bayelsa State Command of the Nigeria Police, DSP Asinim Butswat, said poor availability of logistics and manpower hampered the performance of its personnel during the election.

 “The lapses on the part of the Nigeria Police is a result of poor availability of logistics and manpower.
-You know Bayelsa is a riverine state and it would require more men to cover it than states that are not riverine.
+You know Bayelsa is a riverine State and it would require more men to cover it than States that are not riverine.